dwydler/netbox-sso-saml/README.md

 ## Step 5: Create file samlgetgroup.py
 Create the file in the same location as configuration.py, paste the content in the file and save.
+Change the group-admins to the name you use for admin group.
+Everything else is added as readonly afterwards in netbox you can change permissions as well.

+Make sure you bind the groups in Azure to the azure SSO app specified for netbox.

 ## Step 6: Run ./upgrade of update docker
 Run the file upgrade.sh (./upgrade.sh) located in /opt/netbox/ or rebuild the docker to get the new modules loaded.